 Pacific Remote Islands Marine National Monument

-Explore some of the most pristine coral reefs in the world and Monument status that ensures these special areas are conserved.
+Explore some of the most pristine coral reef ecosystems in the Pacific Ocean and learn about the Monument protection that ensure these special areas are conserved.

 Location and Size